wlsf82/el-genio/README.md

 After the app is started you should be able to access it locally at `http://localhost:5173/`.

+### Using Docker (server side only)

+For the server side, it's possible to use Docker.

+> In this case, Docker is required.

+To run the server using Docker, follow the below steps.

+1. `cd server/`
+2. `docker build -t test-genie-server .`
+3. `docker run -d -p 3003:3003 -v $(pwd)/cypress/e2e:/usr/src/server/cypress/e2e test-genie-server`

 ### Tests

 With the app up-and-running, you can now run tests in both headless and interactive mode.